faustic/nexo/doc/dev/platform/README.md

 Our choice is **option B**.
 In practice, it may work as option A if we tend to start always with the same platform, but with no obligation.

+### Interface stability

+At any given time, it must be clear which interface files are stable and which ones are still experimental.
+Unless clearly designated as stable, an interface file must be assumed to be experimental.
+After an interface file is declared stable, it must not be further modified, except for adding deprecation notices.
+If it is really important that it is modified, a new interface file with a different name must be created, so that old code is not affected (although possibly with deprecation warnings during compilation) while new code can use the new modified interfaces.

 ### Platform isolation

 When writing code that is not platform-independent but is compatible with more than one platform, there is the possibility of sharing code between platforms.
 For example, when writing POSIX-compatible code, it is tempting to share the same code between all platforms that are POSIX-compatible or compatible enough.
 We have done so before, but we have now decided against it.

 The current policy is **not to share implementation files** between different platforms, no matter how similar they are.
-Even if the files are identical, each platform must have its own separate copy.
+Even if the files are identical, each platform must have its own separate copy (but see what is later said about [exposed implementation details](#exposed-implementation-details)).
 The following two examples illustrate an advantage and a disadvantage of such a decision.

 #### Example 1.
 Problem with duplicated code